typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-ts-comment.md

 > See **https://typescript-eslint.io/rules/ban-ts-comment** for documentation.

 TypeScript provides several directive comments that can be used to alter how it processes files.
-Using these to suppress TypeScript Compiler Errors reduces the effectiveness of TypeScript overall.
+Using these to suppress TypeScript compiler errors reduces the effectiveness of TypeScript overall.
+Instead, it's generally better to correct the types of code, to make directives unnecessary.

 The directive comments supported by TypeScript are: